 The outside world can be a scary and dangerous place for cats, especially one that’s not “worldly,” or used to being outside.
 Even on a leash, cats can be attacked by dogs, coyotes, other large predators, and even other cats.
 Be aware of these risks when deciding where to walk your cat.
 The ability to keep your cat close and be able to easily scoop them up in a dangerous situation is another one of the reasons why I don’t recommend using retractable leashes when walking cats.
 (Bonus Tip: Carry a thick towel with you when you first start walking your cat.
 This will come in handy — for quickly and safely picking up your cat without getting scratched or bit — should they get spooked or threatened.)

 It only takes a tiny nibble or quick lick of a lily to send a cat into potentially fatal acute kidney failure.
 And it’s not just the petals and the stems of lilies that are poisonous to cat kidneys, it’s also the pollen!
 So even a curious brush up against some lily flowers, followed by a little self-grooming session, could prove debilitating or deadly for your cat.

 Although lilies are perhaps the most dangerous plant to cats, they’re not the only plant that is toxic and easily found in your neighborhood or at a public park.
 Other plants like sago palms, tulips, and azalea’s can also cause toxicity resulting in vomiting, diarrhea, and worse.

 Check out ASPCA’s list of plants and flowers that are toxic to cats for more information.

 Well, there you go.
 You’re now armed with the knowledge and tools to more safely make your cat a (leashed) outdoor adventurer.
 What do you think?
 Let us know in the comments section below.
-And please send us any awesome pics of you and your kitty on outdoor adventures!
-You can email them to us here.
 Have fun, and be safe!